michelmelo/apidog-locales/README.md

 This repository contains localized resource files for Apidog.
 Each language directory contains the localized string resources for a particular language.

-Translation progress for Apidog in various languages.
+Translation progress for Apidog in various languages:

 |Language|ISO Language Code|Translation Progress|
 |-|-|-|